melex6/melex6/README.md

 - 👋 Hi, I’m Victor
-- 👀 I’m interested in Star Wars, Music, Pokemon, Coding
+- 👀 I’m interested in Music, traveling, Coding
-- 🌱 I’m currently learning HTML, C++
+- 🌱 I’m currently learning everything!
+But right now Java, C, and C++
-- 💞️ I’m looking to collaborate on wensite designs
+- 💞️ I’m looking to collaborate on webstie and programs
-- 📫 How to reach me message or email me at victorf3@illinois.edu
+- 📫 How to reach me message or email me at victorf3@illinois.edu or vfiguer@asu.edu

 <!---
 melex6/melex6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.